isabella232/primetime.en/help/programming/tvsdk-2.5-for-android/ad-insertion/content-resolver/c-psdk-android-2.5-content-resolver.md

 * `AdSignalingModeOpportunityGenerator` generates an initial opportunity for the specified ad signaling mode.
 This ignores any cues or timed metadata information.
 * `CustomMarkerOpportunityGenerator` generates opportunities to replace baked-in C3 ads.
-* `AuditudeResolver`’s opportunity generator produces opportunities when lazy ad resolving is on.
+* `AuditudeResolver`'s opportunity generator produces opportunities when lazy ad resolving is on.

 TVSDK also includes default content resolvers: